 As I’ve talked about time and time again, there are loads of people in the fitness world that believe “plates are superior”.
 If you aren’t lifting weights to build your body, you’re useless and should be ashamed of yourself.

-In all honesty, it doesn’t matter how you go about building up your lower body; wall sits aren’t going to be good for building mass, but they’re ideal for beginners and help with building stability.
+In all honesty, it doesn’t matter how you go about building up your lower body; wall sits aren’t going to be good for building mass, but they’re an essential fitness exercise for beginners, offer a perfect exercise for teenage girls and help with building stability.

 You’re bound to notice results if you remain committed to wall sits, but it will likely be in the muscle stamina department.
 When you’re looking to build up loads of muscle on your glutes, quads, and calves, squats are going to be your best bet.